 The agency funding sources consist of general, enterprise, special revenue, agency trust and federal grant funds.
 General fund allotments represent a portion of the funds received for the Library and Resource Center programs and operations, the Braille text books program, the Education Services programs, the Rehabilitation Teaching/Independent Living program, the Vocational Rehabilitation program, Regional Office administration and the Agency Administrative Services divisions.
 Special fund revenue, derived mainly from indirect cost recoveries and Low Vision Services revenue, is used to fund and support the Agency Administrative Services division, the Randolph Shepard Vending program administrative cost, the Rehabilitation Teaching program, the Vocational Rehabilitation program, Low Vision Services, the Braille textbook program and Library Services.
 Federal funds for the agency consist of the Rehabilitation Services Agency Vocational Rehabilitation Grant, the Older Blind/ Independent Living Grant, and Program Income received from the Social Security Administration.
 These federal funds support the agency's Low Vision Program, Rehabilitation Teaching and Independent Living Services as well as the Vocational Rehabilitation Services program.
 We are mandated to provide a state match to the Vocational Rehabilitation Services Federal Grant.
 Agency Trust Funds are allotted to the agency and other entities through the approval of the Virginia Board for the Blind and Vision Impaired to support various activities to benefit persons who are blind within the Commonwealth.
-These funds support programs such as the annual Super Summer Camp for blind and vision impaired children, the salaries of the drivers who provide reasonable accommodations for Rehabilitation professionals who are blind and work in Regional Offices, and services offered by community organizations that serve Virginians who are vision impaired.
+These funds support programs such as the annual Super Summer Camp for blind and work in Regional Offices, and services offered by community organizations that serve Virginians who are vision impaired.
 The Virginia Industries for the Blind is an Enterprise fund program which operates using the revenues it generates and does not receive any additional funding from the Commonwealth.

 Fund Sources

-Fund Code Fund Name FY 2017 FY 2018
+Fund Code Fund Name FY 2019 FY 2020

 0100 General Fund \$6,335,907 \$5,923,019

 0200 Special \$290,025 \$516,871

 0280 Appropriated Indirect Cost Recoveries \$761,116 \$761,116

 0591 Manufacture Products \$55,283,360 \$51,783,360

 0715 Visually Handicapped Endowment Fund \$205,000 \$205,000

 1000 Federal Trust \$11,995,362 \$12,388,418